staticdev/joy-and-health-cookbook/docs/lentil_burguer.md

 References:

-* [Kumar, Vikas, et al] "Dietary roles of phytate and phytase in human nutrition: A review."
+- [Kumar, Vikas, et al] "Dietary roles of phytate and phytase in human nutrition: A review."
 Food chemistry 120.4 (2010): 945-959.

-[Kumar, Vikas, et al]: https://www.researchgate.net/profile/Vikas-Kumar-64/publication/260795031_Dietary_roles_of_fiber_on_the_clinical_health_of_gastrointestinal_tract_of_humans/links/00b7d5325fbf55b89a000000/Dietary-roles-of-fiber-on-the-clinical-health-of-gastrointestinal-tract-of-humans.pdf
+[kumar, vikas, et al]: https://www.researchgate.net/profile/Vikas-Kumar-64/publication/260795031_Dietary_roles_of_fiber_on_the_clinical_health_of_gastrointestinal_tract_of_humans/links/00b7d5325fbf55b89a000000/Dietary-roles-of-fiber-on-the-clinical-health-of-gastrointestinal-tract-of-humans.pdf